Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Plant Species in a World Demonstration Garden
+Please use the Social Network links just below to share this information from The Explanation, Plant Species in a World Demonstration Garden